As a general rule, you don’t have to give your employee public holidays as paid leave, meaning their entitlement is entirely at your discretion.

 You should give paid public holidays to part-time workers if you give them to full-time employees, in the interest of equality.

-To calculate part-time entitlement, you need to know how many days paid public holiday you full-time workers have.
+To calculate part-time entitlement, you need to know how many days of paid public holiday you full-time workers have.

 As an example, if full-time employees get 8 days paid bank holiday, and they work 40 hours a week, they are receiving 64 hours’ worth of bank holiday leave.
 (8 days x 8 hours = 64 hours)